Navigating your Unemployment Insurance claim, hearing or appeal may seem frustrating or confusing at times. We can help!

 For a printable version of this information, see the UI Claimant Advocate Office fact sheet.

-DISCLAIMER: Office staff are not lawyers and can’t represent you at a hearing.
+Disclaimer: Office staff are not lawyers and can’t represent you at a hearing.
 If you cannot afford to pay an attorney or a registered representative, you may be able to get free representation from a pro bono attorney or your local Legal Aid Society or legal services program.
-For a list of legal resources, including attorneys, registered representatives, legal services programs and pro bono attorneys’ organizations, go to the Unemployment Insurance Appeal Board website at www.uiab.ny.gov.
+For a list of legal resources, including attorneys, registered representatives, legal services programs and pro bono attorneys’ organizations, go to the Unemployment Insurance Appeal Board website at www.uiappeals.ny.gov.
 Click on the “Resources” tab and then click on “List of Attorneys & Authorized Agents.”
 You may also request this list by calling 1-518-402-0205.

 Thanks for the feedback!
 It will help us improve your experience.